Exemptions from property income tax

 Certain exchange transactions

-Exchange transactions involving agricultural and forestry plots of land as part of amalgamation and land consolidation procedures and exchange transactions involving plots of land as part of land rationalisation procedures are tax-exempt.
+• exchange transactions involving agricultural and forestry plots of land as part of amalgamation and land consolidation procedures,

 In these cases, the information relating to the exchanged plots of land that is relevant for tax purposes must be carried forward.